pglen/pyvserv/README.md

  The bottom area of the window contains a live view of the incoming data, as it is originally formatted, without the blockchain and hash details.

-  All views monitor the live files, on the default setup, without interfering with any of the operations.
+  All views monitor the live log files, on the default setup.
+The montor functions operate, without interfering with any of the operations.

 ## Windows compatibility

   Pyvserv now functions in the Windows MSYS2 subsystem.
 All the major functionalities are ported.
 The file locking mechanism works, and all the pytests pass.
 Naturally, logging and readline etc ... works with the usual windows caveat.

-  For the GUI functions install the PyGobject subsystem.
+  For the GUI functions ona my need to install the PyGobject subsystem.
 Instructions can be found very easily for that.

 Below, a screenshot of the pyvserv control panel in MSYS2.

 ![Screen Shot](winscreen.png)